rhpandit11/Data-Theory/spark/Spark-Theory-Fundamental.md

 6. Salting Technique: salting involves artificially increasing the number of distinct keys in a dataset by appending a random or unique identifier, known as salt helps to distribute data more evenly across partitions.
    Example: (A,10), (B,15), (A,5), (c,8), (B,20), (A,7)
    (A_1,10), (B_2,15), (A_3,5), (c_4,8), (B_5,20), (A_6,7) -> adding salt

----

-Shared Variables: There are two different types of Shared Variables in spark -Broadcast Variable and Accumulator

-1. Broadcast Variables: are read-only Variables distributed across worker nodes in-memory.
-The data Broadcasted this way is cached in serialized form and deserialized before running each task.
-Used for cache a value in memory on all nodes generally small datasets only Broadcasted.
-2. Accumulator: Which are used to update the variables in parallel during execution/runtime and share results from worker to driver.similar to counters in Mapreduce. used for performing associative and commutative operations such as counters or sums.

----

-difference between Persist and Cache: are optimization techniques for both iterative and interactive Spark applications to improve the performance of the jobs or applications.

-iterative -> Reuse intermediate results

-interactive  -> allowing a two-way flow of information

-cache() -> MEMORY_ONLY

-Persist(level) -> MEMORY_ONLY, MEMORY_AND_DISK, MEMORY_ONLY_SER, MEMORY_AND_DISK_SER, DISK_ONLY (disk, or off-heap memory)

-unpersist() can be used to Freeing up space from the Storage memory.

-Checkpoint: used for fault-tolerance and to cut down the lineage of RDDs/dataframes especially in long and complex computations.
-It breaks the lineage and stores data to a reliable Storage(HDFS), used in scenario where lineage graph is too long or when you want to recover from failures efficiently.

-Note: use cache() -> for optimization purpose Checkpoint() -> for fault tolerance purpose, and reduce the lineage length in complex computations.

----

-coalesce and repartition:

-coalesce: is used to decrease the number of partitions without invoking Shuffling.
-It used in when output partitions is less than the input.

-repartition: helps to increase or decrease the number of partitions by doing Shuffling of data.